 When they are with me, my clients are very nice, but for all I know, behind my back they are probably calling me skinny, undernourished or bony.
 Perhaps it is time for fat people to reclaim normal and to expand the derogatory language used to describe skinny people.
 I offer hyperactive, self-absorbed, genetically under-endowed and neurotic.
 Overlooked in the dialogue about appropriate weight is that the vigilance, self scrutinizing. attaining and maintenance required is much more of a privilege than we presume.

 I would like to advance the Peter Paul Rubens standard of sensual rubenesque beauty and health.
 A standard that allows for people to feel comfortable in our bodies in the way that much classical art portrays.
 I actually think that when we were created in the great creator’s own image, a little pudge was part of the package.
 The correlation between weight and health is not a black and white issue as we have been led to believe.
-Some fat reserves are even protective in various respects.
-There are many overweight people who have few health problems and many have lived for about as long as they cared to.
+Some fat reserves may even be protective.

 check out: Cara Kulwicki’s comments on this study at www.thecurvature.com